jmcartlamy/interactive-sync-docs/docs/getting-started/create-ui.md

 All components are customisable using the **[`style`](/docs/user-interface/style) property** in the right position.

-:::caution
+:::important

-If you desire to customize components, you have to **[follow all guidelines offered by Twitch](https://dev.twitch.tv/docs/extensions/designing)**.
+If you desire to customize components, it is recommended to **[follow all guidelines offered by Twitch](https://dev.twitch.tv/docs/extensions/designing)**.

 :::